dh85/SpotifyWebAPI/Sources/SpotifyKit/Documentation.docc/EndpointsGuide.md

 `Service+Combine.swift` extensions.
 Likewise, each Combine file documents which async method it wraps so you can jump between paradigms without guessing.
-Use async/await (`client.albums.get`) when you want structured concurrency, or opt into the `getPublisher` variants for reactive pipelines—the behavior, validation, and instrumentation are identical either way.
+Use async/await (`client.albums.get`) when you want structured concurrency, or opt into the `getPublisher` variants for reactive pipelines—the behaviour, validation, and instrumentation are identical either way.

 ## Pagination Patterns